-One of the easiest ways to prevent burglaries is by thinking like a criminal, anticipating which valuables in your home are most likely to tempt a burglar and plan your home defenses accordingly.
-By taking a look at the items that burglars target most often, you’ll have extra context for how to make your home less appealing to thieves.
+One of the easiest ways to prevent burglaries is by thinking like a criminal, anticipating which valuables in your home are most tempting and plan your home defenses accordingly.
+By taking a look at the most stolen items in home burglaries, you’ll have extra context for how to make your place less appealing to thieves.

-Cash, jewelry and other easy to carry items
+Cash, jewelry and other easy-to-carry items

-Firearms are also easy to lift from a household and conceal upon escape, and demand for stolen guns on the black market is typically high.
+Firearms are also easy to lift from a household and conceal upon escape, and the demand for stolen guns on the black market is typically high.
 Regardless of the logistical differences, these items make up a broad section of the valuables of interest to criminals for their weight and high potential for resale.

 TVs, tablets, computers, stereos and other electronics

 While not as easy to pocket as a pair of diamond earrings or a wad of cash, electronics are highly sought after by thieves.
 It’s easy for burglars to find tablets, game consoles, stereos and big screens in the home – consumers typically show off their best electronics in the living room and kitchen.